 United to Reverse Biodiversity Loss by 2030 for Sustainable Development

-So claims the Leaders Pledge for Nature subtitle signed by Emmanuel Macron, Angela Merkel, Justin Trudeau, Jacinda Ardern and Boris Johnson among 64 leaders at the United Nations Summit on Biodiversity in September 2020.
+So claims the subtitle to the Leaders Pledge for Nature signed by Emmanuel Macron, Angela Merkel, Justin Trudeau, Jacinda Ardern and Boris Johnson among 64 leaders at the United Nations Summit on Biodiversity in September 2020.

 The most populous countries to sign up, Pakistan and Bangladesh, represent 385 million people.
-The other top 10 most populous countries didn’t sign which means some 4.1 billion, roughly half of humanity, are not under the pledge.
+The other top 10 most populous countries didn’t sign, meaning some 4.1 billion, roughly half of humanity, are not under the pledge.

-We could be cynical and say that along with this underrepresentation in numbers; there have been commitments to biodiversity before, going back to the first Rio Earth Summit in 1992 when a different group of leaders and diplomats came up with the Convention on Biological Diversity.
+We could be cynical and say that along with this underrepresentation in numbers, there have been commitments to reverse biodiversity loss before, going back to the first Rio Earth Summit in 1992 when a different group of leaders and diplomats came up with the Convention on Biological Diversity.

 Back then, similar pledges were made to improve things even if the explicit pledge to reverse biodiversity loss was absent.

 Then we could add…